wp-plugins/ipu-chart/readme.txt

 = Usage =

-*Read our blog [Create a World Map in WordPress](https://www.ipublia.com/create-a-world-map-in-wordpress/ "Create a World Map in WordPress") for a short introduction of the new world map chart.*

 First, define your data.
-You can create it immediately in WordPress or copy and paste it from an export of your favourite spreadsheet application.
+You can create it immediately in WordPress, use our [IPU-Chart Editor Online](https://www.ipublia.com/support/ipu-chart-editor-online/) service or copy and paste it from an export of your favourite spreadsheet application.
 Example:

 <pre>
 [csv id='data']Country,Population